Venyx Injury Law Logo Colorado personal injury firm lower fee

 Drivers aren't always reckless.
 Sometimes they look directly at you and still don't see you.
 Understanding why helps build your case.

-"Look But Fail to See"
+Look But Fail to See

-Misjudged Speed and Distance
+Misjudged Speed & Distance

 Obstructed Sight Lines

-Left-turn crashes happen more often at intersections with obstructed views — a stopped truck in the adjacent lane, a building on the corner, a glare angle that puts the sun directly behind an approaching rider.
+Left-turn crashes happen more often at intersections with obstructed views: a stopped truck in the adjacent lane, a building on the corner, a glare angle that puts the sun directly behind an approaching rider.
 The driver's view is blocked for a fraction of a second and they commit to the turn.
 At that point you have nowhere to go.

-Distracted and Inattentive Drivers
+Distracted & Inattentive

 In the vast majority of left-turn crashes, the turning driver is at fault.
-Colorado law is clear: under C.R.S. § 42-4-702, a driver intending to turn left must yield the right of way to any vehicle approaching from the opposite direction that is close enough to constitute an immediate hazard.
+Under C.R.S. § 42-4-702, a driver intending to turn left must yield the right of way to any vehicle approaching from the opposite direction that is close enough to constitute an immediate hazard.
 If a turning driver didn't yield and hit you, they violated that statute.
-That's negligence per se — meaning their legal duty was established by the traffic code, not just by general reasonableness standards.
+That's negligence per se, meaning their legal duty was established by the traffic code itself, not just by general reasonableness standards.
+Liability can extend beyond the driver:

-If the at-fault driver was working at the time of the crash — making a delivery, running a work errand, driving a company vehicle — their employer may be vicariously liable under the doctrine of respondeat superior.
+If the at-fault driver was working at the time of the crash, making a delivery, running a work errand, driving a company vehicle, their employer may be vicariously liable under the doctrine of respondeat superior.
 Commercial auto policies typically carry higher limits than personal auto policies.

-A municipality or CDOT
+A Municipality or CDOT

-The Speeding Argument — and How We Fight It
+The Speeding Argument, and How We Fight It

 The other angle: even if you were traveling at the speed limit, the driver's failure to see you doesn't become your fault.
 The duty to yield belongs to the turning driver.
 That duty exists regardless of how fast an oncoming vehicle is moving within the legal limit.

-Medical expenses
+Medical Expenses

 Past bills and future treatment costs, including surgery, physical therapy, specialist visits, and any long-term care needs from permanent injuries.

-Lost income
+Lost Income

 Wages lost while you were recovering, plus diminished earning capacity if your injuries affect your ability to work at the same level going forward.